In June 2019, the Province of BC announced that $1.19 million in ARC Program funding was awarded to five approved projects.

 For more information on these companies and how they will benefit from the funding, please see the following news releases:

-The ARC Program is a grant program funded by the BC Ministry of Energy, Mines and Petroleum Resources, to fund the commercialization of BC-based clean energy vehicle technologies and to attract international investment to BC.
+The ARC Program is a grant program funded by the BC Ministry of Energy, Mines and Petroleum Resources, to fund the commercialization of BC-based zero emission vehicle technologies and to attract international investment to BC.
 The program was designed in response to recommendations made in MNP’s 2016 study on Economic Opportunities in the Clean Energy Vehicle sector.
 The intention of ARC Program funding is to provide reliable and targeted support to build on existing strengths or eliminate barriers for companies in the sector, and to invest in product development and commercialization activities through to long-term demonstration projects.